Emulator Issues #9024

 I still don't get how wrong could it be to give people choice between those AR modes, and to make a "smart" option which will be off by default and not recommended because of it's questionable nature.

-#6 Updated by phire over 4 years ago
+#6 Updated by phire almost 5 years ago

 For all we know, the developers of Super Mario Strikers drew a circle, realized they had the wrong aspect ratio, decided it actually looked quite nice as an oval and never fixed the aspect ratio problem.